 Ms Secombe is investigating the gut microbiome’s role in personalising cancer treatment to prevent debilitating intestinal toxicity.

 Mr Pirie has developed a chemical recycling process for the more than 60 million tonnes of glass that ends up in landfill because it is too small to be sorted by traditional recycling methods.
+[UPDATE: Rhys Pirie took out the international prize in Berlin]

 The three winners will travel to Berlin to represent Australia at the Falling Walls Lab Finale.
 They will present their three-minute pitch alongside 100 other finalists selected from more than 55 Labs across the globe.